Cloud-Jas/Cosmic-azlearn/README.md

 # CosmosPark

-This repo contains a solution that creates a serverless chat application with a gamified experience that stores data in Azure Cosmos DB, Azure Functions and Azure EventGrid for events processing, Azure WebPubSub for websocket client messaging
+This repo contains a solution that creates a serverless chat application with a gamified experience that stores data in Azure Cosmos DB, Azure Functions and Azure EventGrid for events processing, Azure WebPubSub for websocket client messaging and
+Azure Static WebApps for hosting

 # CosmosPark Premier League architecture